 We are reminded that Christianity is supposed to be hard, but just how hard are things supposed to get, in the service of the One who said his yoke is easy, and his burden light?
 And how did things get so twisted that a sacrament of the church should be regarded as a legitimate source of suffering?
 We suffer because of original sin, because of war and plague and pestilence, because of violence and death.
 We suffer because of dictators, tyrants.
 We take up the cross of forgiving our enemies.

 But baptism is not supposed to be a source of suffering, nor confirmation, nor confession.
 So why would we be okay with the sacrament of matrimony being, not a source of grace and healing, but the equivalent of the cross that was placed on Jesus’ shoulders by enemies who were out to destroy Him?

-If the church is serious about Her mission to support and sustain families, this must be addressed.
+If the church is serious about Her mission to support and sustain families, we need to stop silencing, and start listening.